Ranked in Tier 1 for Personal Injury and clinical negligence – The Legal 500 (2019)

 “She is personable, approachable and excellent with clients.” – The Legal 500 (2016)

-Fiona Ross’s background is in all areas of civil law, but she now specialises in personal injury and has extensive experience in all areas of civil fraud, including employer’s liability and household insurance claims, but particularly in relation to road traffic accidents.
+Fiona has extensive experience in all areas of civil fraud, including employer’s liability and household insurance claims, but particularly in relation to road traffic accidents and travel fraud claims.